 Sec.
-8-49. - Violations.
+38-137. - Violations.

-Any development that is not within the scope of the Florida Building Code but that is regulated by this Chapter that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this Chapter, shall be deemed a violation of this Chapter.
-A building or structure without the documentation of elevation of the lowest floor, other required design certifications, or other evidence of compliance required by this Chapter or the Florida Building Code is presumed to be a violation until such time as that documentation is provided.
+Any construction or development in a flood hazard area that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this chapter or the Florida Building Code, as applicable, shall be deemed a violation of this chapter.
+A building or structure without the documentation of elevation of the lowest floor, other required design certifications, or other evidence of compliance required by this chapter or the Florida Building Code is presumed to be a violation until such time as that documentation is provided.

 Sec.
-8-50. - Authority.
+38-138. - Authority.

-For development that is not within the scope of the Florida Building Code but that is regulated by this Chapter and that is determined to be a violation, the Floodplain Administrator is authorized to serve notices of violation or stop work orders to owners of the property involved, to the owner's agent, or to the person or persons performing the work.
+For development that is not within the scope of the Florida Building Code but that is regulated by this chapter and that is determined to be a violation, the floodplain administrator is authorized to serve notices of violation or stop work orders to owners of the property involved, to the owner's agent, or to the person or persons performing the work.

 Sec.
-8-51. - Unlawful continuance.
+38-139. - Unlawful continuance.

-Any person who shall continue any work after having been served with a notice of violation or a stop work order, except such work as that person is directed to perform to remove or remedy a violation or unsafe condition, shall be subject to penalties as prescribed by local ordinance, rule or statute.
+Any person who shall continue any work after having been served with a notice of violation or a stop work order, except such work as that person is directed to perform to remove or remedy a violation or unsafe condition, shall be subject to penalties as provided in chapter 1, section 1-10 of the Municipal Code, and in addition, shall pay all costs and expenses involved in the case.
+Each day such violation continues shall be considered a separate offense.